Hit enter after type your search item

 The class for table –> –> tr –> td is changed as shown below:

-The only difference to above example is border-radius: 50%.
+The only difference in the above example is border-radius: 50%.

 Using custom datepicker in a form